desultory-zz/GroupMe-Bot/README.md

 Some php functions used may not work on a VPS, Webhost, or server slot.
 I have only tested them on a virual machine in ESXi.
 I cannot guarantee the security of this bot, I have tested some escape sequences but I cannot guarantee that someone in your groupme won't be able to get root access on your system using this bot.
 The good news is that if they do, you'll see them doing it in the chat.

-You need php-curl for this to work, to get that on debian do apt install php-curl.
-EZ.